Skip to content

 checkout-process.tsTypeScript

-import { createProcess, signal } from '@justscale/process'
+import { createProcess, signal, race } from '@justscale/core/process'

-import { PaymentService, NotificationService } from './services'
+import { Order } from './models'

 export const CheckoutProcess = createProcess({

-path: '/checkout/:orderId',
+path: '/checkout/:order',

-inject: { payments: PaymentService, notifications: NotificationService },
+inject: { payments: PaymentSignals },

-async handler({ payments, notifications }, [orderId]) {
+async handler({ payments }, { order }) {

-return { success: true, txId: payment.txId }
+return { success: true, txId: r.txId, amount: r.amount }

 },